OnTrack Reading Phonics Workbook Order Now From Lulu.com

 Summing Up

-If you do all four worksheets (this one plus the three in the previous Tidbit) as suggested, you will have laid the groundwork for your child understanding why doubled consonants are generally useful markers of First Vowel Sounds in multisyllable words.
+If you do all four phonics worksheets (this one plus the three on the previous page of this site ), as suggested, your child will understand why doubled consonants are useful markers of First Vowel Sounds (short vowel sounds) in multisyllable words.
 The next page will lay the rest of the groundwork in preparing your child to use the OnTrack Reading Multisyllable Method to decode longer, unfamiliar, words.

-And if you find this lesson useful, consider returning and investigating the OnTrack Reading Phonics Workbook.
+And if you find this lesson useful, consider returning and investigating the OnTrack Reading Advanced Code Phonics Workbook.
 The workbook is a complete advanced code phonics program that incorporates each of these "Tidbits" and covers precisely the information your child will need to become proficient in phonics, including the most effective multisyllable decoding method you will find anywhere.
+(Seriously, it is the best multisyllable method you will find anywhere because it uses the same "kid-logic" approach that you've found here.)